parttimehacker/diyha3-siren/README.md

 Adafruit supplies most of my hardware. http://www.adafruit.com

-My "do it yourself home automation" system leverages the great work from the Paho project.
+My "do it yourself home automation" system leverages the work from the Eclipse IOT Paho project. https://www.eclipse.org/paho/

 ## Credits:
 Developed by parttimehacker.